Library, Departmental, and Personal Copies

 Office Hours and Location

-Theses, essays, and dissertations Cyndi MacCluggage at Mortensen Library's Technical Services Department, Room L106.
+Theses, essays, and dissertations Melanee Van Haelen at Mortensen Library's Resource and Metadata Services Department, Room L108.

-- The Technical Services Department is on the lower level of the library.
-The office is on the left at the bottom of the stairs.
+- The Metadata Services Department is on the lower level of the library, and is the third door on the right at the bottom of the stairs.